howl-editor/howl/site/source/doc/api/breadcrumbs.md

 Clears all current breadcrumbs.
 After this [location] would be 1, and [trail] would have a size of 0.

+### crumb_pos (crumb)

+Returns the position of `crumb`.
+Note that this can potentially return `nil`, if the crumb in question have become stale, meaning that it referred to a buffer that has disappeared.

 ### drop (opts)